bnb-chain/greenfield-storage-provider/docs/modules/common/proto.md

 # Proto Definition

 GfSp framework uses protobuf to define structured data which is language-neutral, platform-neutral and extensible mechanism for serializing data.
-This section will display used protobuf definiton in GfSp code.
+This section will display used protobuf definition in GfSp code.

 ## GfSpTask Proto